kubeflow/website/content/en/docs/about/contributing.md

   - This is a manual process that's generally run a couple times a week
   - If a week passes without receiving an invitation reach out on [kubeflow#community](https://kubeflow.slack.com/messages/C8Q0QJYNB/convo/CABQ2BWHW-1544147308.002500/)

+- **Note**: Anyone can contribute, adding to org.yaml makes contribution experience better, but it's not the requirement.

 ### Companies/organizations

 If you would like your company or organization to be acknowledged for contributing to